- To provide the highest quality dental care in the Gallatin Valley while exceeding our

 1. Comprehensive Dental Care and Prevention

-- The type of dental care in this practice is dedicated to optimum oral health.
+- The type of dental care in this practice is dedicated to optimal oral health.
 Restoring natural teeth to ideal comfort, function, esthetics and longevity are its purpose.
 With help of a comprehensive exam, goals are set to create a Master Plan for maximum protection and preservation of each patient’s oral health.
 The three tiers of health are addressed: gum disease, tooth disease (cavities and cracks), and occlusal (bite) disease.
 Good daily oral hygiene habits and regularly scheduled professional examinations and oral hygiene appointments to prevent decay and gum disease are crucial to optimal health.

 2. Maintenance Dentistry